tkomarlu/ReceiptTrack/README.md

 <br/>

 On this original csv file from which we collected our clothing data, we separated and used only the Product Display Name column as our clothing category data on which the machine learning model was trained on.
-The csv files for our other three cateogries simiarly contained extra columns that were not necesssary to train our model, so we removed those columns.
+The csv files for our other three categories similarly contained extra columns that were not necessary to train our model, so we removed those columns.

 <br/>

-There were also some miscategorized prodcuts such as lemon-flavored soap that were under incorrectly under "Food and Drink" instead of "Home and Office".
+There were also some mislabeled products such as lemon-flavored soap that were under incorrectly under "Food and Drink" instead of "Home and Office".
 We had to manually go through the datasets to remove irregularities like these that would have caused  our classifier to incorrectly assign labels to such products.

 ### Pre-processing

-Using sklearn’s TFIDFVectorizer (Term Frequency Inverse Document Frequency) on the training data, we converted the product names into multi-dimensional numerical vectors based on keyword and temr frequency calculations.
+Using sklearn’s TFIDFVectorizer (Term Frequency Inverse Document Frequency) on the training data, we converted the product names into multi-dimensional numerical vectors based on keyword and term frequency calculations.
 This step was necessary because our Sci-Kit Learn LinearSVC Model can only train on numerical data.

 ### Defining Success